Memory & Desire

 Memory & Desire is a 1998 New Zealand romantic drama film written and directed by Niki Caro, in her feature film directorial debut.
-The film is based on the 1997 short story, "Of Memory and Desire" by Peter Wells.
+The film is based on the 1997 short story "Of Memory and Desire" by Peter Wells.

 Plot

 Sayo and Keiji are a Japanese couple who elope to New Zealand to get married.
 On their honeymoon, frustrated by being unable to consummate their marriage, Keiji fatally drowns in a swimming accident.
 Heartbroken after losing her husband, Sayo contemplates traveling back to Japan to once again live with her domineering mother, per Japanese tradition.
-Instead, she stays in New Zealand in the beach where Keiji drowned to find peace.
+Instead, she stays in New Zealand on the beach where Keiji drowned to find peace.